When to visit

 This park has beautiful nature trails and almost 3 km of white sand beach.
 It is home to a variety of wildlife such as coyotes, foxes, alligators, snakes and marine birds.
 The shallow waters near the jetties are perfect for families with young children, and the park has several picnic areas.
 You can also rent kayaks, chairs, umbrellas and snorkeling gear at the Camp Store near the park entrance.
 Open every day from 8 a.m. until sunset.

 Just minutes by boat is the pristine barrier island of Shell Island , a star attraction of Panama City Beach.
 This island has neither facilities nor shelter from the sun, but boasts a glorious beach and one of the best spots for snorkeling.
-The Shell Island Shuttle runs between the park and the island every 30 minutes between 9 a.m. and 5 p.m. during summer (850-233-0504).
+Several departures every day with the Shell Island Shuttle, the park’s marine shuttle,

 4607 State Park Lane, Panama City Beach